-David recently served in the Criminal Division of the United States Department of Justice in Washington, D.C., as Acting Principal Deputy Assistant Attorney General (2017) and Deputy Assistant Attorney General (2017-2020), the second- and third-highest ranking positions in the division.
-In these roles, David led the investigation, prosecution, and coordination of the Division’s most significant national and cross-border matters and initiatives involving corporate criminal enforcement, the Foreign Corrupt Practices Act (FCPA), securities and accounting fraud, the Bank Secrecy Act (BSA), cybercrime and cryptocurrencies, trade sanctions, healthcare fraud, consumer fraud, immigration fraud, civil and criminal RICO, public corruption, human rights, labor racketeering, and gaming law.
+David recently served in the Criminal Division of the U. S. Department of Justice in Washington, D.C., as Acting Principal Deputy Assistant Attorney General (2017) and Deputy Assistant Attorney General (2017-2020), the second- and third-highest ranking positions in the division.
+In these roles, David led the investigation, prosecution, and coordination of the Division’s most significant national and cross-border matters and initiatives involving corporate criminal enforcement, the Foreign Corrupt Practices Act (FCPA), securities and accounting fraud, the Bank Secrecy Act (BSA), cybercrime and cryptocurrencies, OFAC sanctions enforcement, transnational organized crime, healthcare fraud, consumer fraud, immigration fraud, civil and criminal RICO, public corruption, human rights, labor racketeering, and gaming law.

 In 2018, the Attorney General appointed David to serve on the United States Sentencing Commission, where he represented the DOJ with respect to all aspects of federal sentencing law and policy, including the drafting of amendments to the Federal Sentencing Guidelines for corporate fraud and other white collar crimes.

-Earlier in his career, David served the Justice Department for nearly six years as an Assistant United States Attorney (AUSA) in the United States Attorney’s Office for the District of Columbia.
+Earlier in his career, David served in the Justice Department for nearly six years as an Assistant United States Attorney (AUSA) in the United States Attorney’s Office for the District of Columbia.
 As an AUSA, David conducted grand jury investigations and prosecuted and tried a broad range of criminal matters.
 David also defended federal agencies and officials in complex civil litigation involving administrative, constitutional, and regulatory law, tort claims, and employment discrimination.
 He has first-chaired dozens of jury and bench trials and argued frequently before the United States Court of Appeals for the D.C.
 Circuit and the D.C.
 Court of Appeals.